- January 07, 2021

 Though optional and not a requirement to graduate, learners are encouraged to apply for Coop Work Experience, as it directly bridges classroom study with the skills needed in the workplace.
 Co-op offers students relevant experience to boost employment opportunities, develop professional skills and experience, network with employers, and earn money for one term through an assisted job search.

 The Co-op Work Term process aligns with the competitive nature of job search.
 To be accepted into the Co-op Program, applicants must meet all eligibility criteria and follow the application process.
 Candidates are responsible and demonstrate a high level of professional and program expectations.
 Not all students accepted into the Co-op Program are guaranteed a Co-op Work Term position.

-Applications for Co-op Work Experience are accepted by the Student Engagement Officer.
+Applications for Co-op Work Experience are accepted by Career Services.
 Students can complete a Coop term (4 months, full-time employment) following the successful completion of 30 or more program credits prior to their first Co-op Work Term.